Shopify vs WordPress — Which Platform is Better?

 For me, WordPress is ultimately the winner in a template shoot-out — the sheer quantity of themes available ensures that most users will have plenty of high-quality options to choose from.

-This wide choice does present a couple of downsides however:
+This wide choice does present a couple of downsides however, because:

 • it will be harder to choose a template